evendis/mandrill-rails/README.md

 If you would like examples of the actual data structures sent by Mandrill for different event types, some are included in the project source under spec/fixtures/webhook_examples.

-=== What additional methods does event_payload provide to help extract payload-specific elements?
+### What additional methods does event_payload provide to help extract payload-specific elements?

-In addition to providing full Hash-like access to the raw message, the <tt>event_payload</tt> object (a Mandrill::WebHook::EventDecorator) provides a range of helper methods for some of the more obvious things you might need to do with the payload.
+In addition to providing full Hash-like access to the raw message, the `event_payload` object (a Mandrill::WebHook::EventDecorator) provides a range of helper methods for some of the more obvious things you might need to do with the payload.
 Here are some examples (see {Mandrill::WebHook::EventDecorator class documentation}[http://rubydoc.info/gems/mandrill-rails/Mandrill/WebHook/EventDecorator]